VIDEO: Workout Wednesday with Brand Fitness - Aldergrove Star

-Jessica Brand and Marion Brand focus on exercising the leg muscles in the latest edition of Workout Wednesday presented by Langley Advance Times on May 20, 2020.
-(Brand Fitness screen shot)
+Marion Brand, owner of Brand Fitness in Langley, focuses on the back and chest in this week’s edition of Workout Wednesday hosted by Langley Advance Times.
+(Brand Fitness video screen shot)

 VIDEO: Workout Wednesday with Brand Fitness